 When we are clothed in a certain way, we have high expectations.
 That is to be accepted or treated in a manner that we desire and our clothing has the power to achieve that before we speak.

-"I began to discover that all these exotic fashion - in jewellery, body art, even clothing - were not merely adopted for beauty.
+"I began to discover that all these exotic fashion - in jewelry, body art, even clothing - were not merely adopted for beauty.
 Each Item was of individual significance and proffered a wealth of information about the wear"

 We often identify or send messages by what and how we wear; this is exactly what Angela Fisher encountered so evidently and powerfully may I say, in Africa.